5 ways to refresh your colour without upsetting your stylist

 Be honest with your stylist

 And last but not least, if you have done ANYTHING to your colour since your last appointment with your stylist.
 Even if you fell off the wagon, got desperate and put on a box colour.
-Or used a ‘wash in, wash out’ colour and it’s all gone now.
+Or used a ‘wash in, wash out’ colour, and it’s all gone now.
 Please, please, please BE HONEST.
 Tell your stylist before they work on your hair again.

 We’re not going to get mad or tell you off – I promise!
-But we do need to know in case we need to change our approach to your colour or perform extra tests to make sure we get the result we were expecting without compromising condition.
+But we do need to know in case we need to change our approach to your colour or perform extra tests to make sure we get the result we were expecting without compromising the condition.
 Remember – our main goal as colourists is to give you the beautiful colour of your dreams, without compromising the condition of your hair.
 But we need your help to do that.

 About the Author